Table of Contents

 Refining security measures is only one pillar of customer trust.
 It’s equally important to deliver user experiences that meet high expectations for speed and ease.
 Overly stringent security protocols deter trusted customers and lead to cart or brand abandonment, and the protection they offer against fraud is rarely outweighed by the cost of low order acceptance, dropped transactions, and decreasing lifetime value.

-These challenges are inspiring businesses to turn to advanced trust and safety platforms, AI-powered ML models and algorithms, and solutions that can detect unusual behavioral patterns in real-time.
+These challenges are inspiring businesses to turn to advanced trust and safety platforms, AI-powered ML models and algorithms, and solutions that can detect unusual behavioral patterns in real time.
 The ability to pinpoint risk with precision also allows businesses to accept more transactions with confidence.
-Along with other strategies like implementing resilient identity verification processes, requiring PINs for order pickups or deliveries, and educating customers about common scams, food & delivery brands reduce the risk of fraud with every step taken to adapt alongside emerging threats.
+Along with other strategies like implementing resilient identity verification processes, requiring PINs for order pickups or deliveries, and educating customers about common scams, food and delivery brands reduce the risk of fraud with every step taken to adapt alongside emerging threats.

 But what truly sets successful food and delivery platforms apart is their ability to balance strong protection with instant gratification—identifying legitimate customers without friction, and stopping bad actors before they cause financial and reputational damage.
 Proactively tracking and benchmarking fraud rates clarifies where and when risk is highest, helping food & delivery platforms make smarter decisions about friction and overall operations and in turn, strengthening brand equity and customer trust.